wnikk/select2Icon/README.md

-# Select2Icon - Icon Picker Component
+# Select2Icon - Icon/emoji Picker Component

 **Select2Icon** is a lightweight, framework-agnostic JavaScript component for selecting icons with a modern, searchable UI.